trallnag/prometheus-fastapi-instrumentator/README.md

 response objects.
 If no `add()` at all is used, the default metric gets added in the background.
 This is what happens in the fast track example.

 All instrumentation functions are stored as closures in the `metrics` module.
+Fore more concrete info check out the [automatically generated documentation](https://trallnag.github.io/prometheus-fastapi-instrumentator/).

 Closures come in handy here because it allows us to configure the functions within.